opencog/atomspace/opencog/persist/README.md

               to read files, and dump Atomspace contents to files or guile ports (without having to use `StorageNode`s.)

+* flow     -- Implement the FetchValueOfLink and the StoreCalueOfLink These allow specific Values to be obtained from storage, with Atomese.
+That is, it allows complex Atomese scripts to be written, that will work with Storage.

 * gearman  -- Experimental support for distributed operation, using GearMan.
 Unused, unsupported, deprecated, more or less.
               If you are interested in this, contact the mailing list.